BFavier/bfavier.github.io/introduction_to_machine_learning/introduction_to_machine_learning.md

 ### k nearest neighbours

 The k nearest neighbours model was invented in 1951 by Joseph Hodges.
 It is an interpolation method from labeled observations rather than a parametric model.
 The Y value of a new observation is given by the average (sometime weighted by inverse distance) of the Y of the k closest labeled observations, with the integer k an hyperparameter of the model (usualy 3 or 5).
+It is an universal approximator by definition if the obsevations are weighted by inverse distance, because then it predicts without any error all the training observations.

 ![knn evaluation](images/k_nearest_neighbours/k_nearest_evaluation.png)